BindBC/bindbc-sdl/README.md

 bool loadLib() {
     /*
-     Compare the return value of loadSDL with the global `sdlSupport` constant to determine if the version of GLFW configured at compile time is the version that was loaded.
+     Compare the return value of loadSDL with the global `sdlSupport` constant to determine if the version of SDL configured at compile time is the version that was loaded.
     */
     auto ret = loadSDL();